-Coyle, a former athletic administrator at Minnesota, returns to Gopher Athletics after serving as athletics director at Syracuse University and Boise State University and as deputy athletics director at the University of Kentucky.
+Coyle, a former administrator at Minnesota, returned to Gopher Athletics after serving as athletics director at Syracuse University and Boise State University and as deputy athletics director at the University of Kentucky.

-While at Syracuse, Coyle guided the Orange during a year in which both the field hockey and men's cross country programs won national titles, the men's soccer team qualified for the College Cup, and both the men's and women's basketball teams competed in the Final Four.
+Prior to returning to Minnesota, Coyle guided Syracuse during a year in which both the field hockey and men's cross country programs won national titles, the men's soccer team qualified for the College Cup, and both the men's and women's basketball teams competed in the Final Four.
 The Orange also won five Atlantic Coast Conference titles under Coyle's watch during 2015-16 season.

-During Coyle's tenure at Boise State, Bronco Athletic teams posted the highest grade-point average in school history, with 18 teams setting team GPA records and more than 72 percent of the student-athletes earning above a 3.0.
-Four Boise State teams--football, women's golf, women's tennis and volleyball--earned Public Recognition Awards from the NCAA in 2015 for having multi-year APR scores in the top-10 percent of their respective sports.
+While at Boise State, Bronco Athletics’ teams posted the highest grade-point average in school history, with 18 teams setting team GPA records and more than 72 percent of student-athletes maintaining a 3.0-plus GPA.
+Four Boise State teams (football, women's golf, women's tennis and volleyball) earned Public Recognition Awards from the NCAA in 2015 for their multi-year APR scores.

 Athletically, Boise State won 12 conference championships under Coyle's leadership, including football, men's basketball, women's basketball, women's gymnastics, women's swimming and diving and men's tennis.
 During the 2014-15 academic year, Boise State was the only Football Bowl Subdivision school in the country to win football, men's basketball and women's basketball conference championships.

-Prior to joining Boise State, Coyle served in several roles in the athletics department at University of Kentucky, first as an associate athletics director in fundraising and development.
+Prior to taking over as AD at Boise State, Coyle served in several roles in the athletics department at University of Kentucky, first as an associate athletics director for fundraising and development.
 He was quickly promoted to senior associate athletics director for external affairs, a position he held for four years before being named deputy director of athletics.
-At University of Kentucky, Coyle successfully raised more than $140 million in annual donations and capital pledges and served as a sport administrator for multiple teams including men's basketball, volleyball, and men's and women's golf.
+At University of Kentucky, Coyle contributed to raising more than $140 million in annual donations and capital pledges and served as a sport administrator for multiple teams including men's basketball, volleyball, and men's and women's golf.
 Coyle managed football and men's basketball scheduling, oversaw hiring of head coaches and support staff, and was involved with recruits during campus visits.
-In 2011 he supervised the men's basketball program, which advanced to the NCAA Final Four.
+In 2011, he oversaw the men's basketball program as it advanced to the NCAA Final Four.